kevgo/run-that-app/README.md

 When running a third-party application, _run-that-app_:

-- determines your platform (operating system, CPU architecture)
-- downloads and unpacks the matching executable for your platform - this typically takes just a second or two for most applications
+- downloads and unpacks the matching executable for your platform - this typically takes just a second or two
 - stores the downloaded executable under `~/.run-that-app` on your hard drive
 - executes this binary